 To combat the mosquito, Governor Scott’s team worked with the CDC to implement an aerial pesticide.
-The state chooses the aerial solution from CDC/FDA approved chemicals and began spraying along with South Carolina.
-On September 2, 2016, the chemical naled was sprayed up and down the southeast coast and in four hours over 3 million honeybees were dead from the poison.
-The E.U. banned the chemical naled on May 11 2012.
+The state chose the aerial solution from CDC/FDA approved chemicals and began spraying in Florida and South Carolina.
+On September 2, 2016, the chemical Naled was sprayed up and down the southeast coast and in four hours over 3 million honey bees were dead from the poison.
+The E.U. banned the chemical Naled on May 11 2012.
 Despite this, it was used for the Zika virus.
 It’s still on the shelf as an option as long as it is sprayed during the early morning or late afternoon.

-On September 6, 2016, global firm Takeda Pharmaceutical was awarded $19.1million to develop a Zika vaccine.
+Meanwhile, September 6, 2016, global firm Takeda Pharmaceutical was awarded $19.1 million to develop a Zika vaccine.
 Takeda was paid by BARDA, a division of the Office of the Assistant Secretary for Preparedness and Response (ASPR) within the Department of Health and Human Services (DHHS).
 Our tax dollars funded the new aluminum adjuvant gel vaccine under the direction of Dr. Robert Kadlec.

-The #CDC reported on February 5 2018, Dr. Timothy Cunningham found out he was not promoted.
-He was reported as having erratic behavior by the #CDC, his family, and neighbors.
-He mysteriously asked one neighbor to remove his contact info from their cellphone.
+The CDC reported on February 5 2018, Dr. Timothy Cunningham found out he was not promoted.
+He was reported as having erratic behavior by the CDC, his family, and neighbors.
+He mysteriously asked one neighbor to remove his contact info from their cell phone.
 Dr. Cunningham reported sick Feb 8-9 2018.
 On Monday morning, Feb 12th, Tim texted his mother at 5:21AM, “Are you awake?”
 Her phone was on mute.
-Later, Dr. Cunningham arrives at the #CDC and is reportedly told why he was passed up for a promotion.
+Later, Dr. Cunningham arrives at the CDC and is reportedly told why he was passed up for a promotion.
 He leaves work shortly after and tries to call his mother again at 9:12AM.
-He doesn’t leave a message.
-This is the last contact from Timothy Cunningham.
+He does not leave a message.
+This is the last known contact from Timothy Cunningham.
 Later that afternoon, Takeda Pharmaceutical announces their Zika vaccine has been fast-tracked by the FDA.
 Timothy was a Team Lead with CDC’s Division of Population Health.
 His is an Epidemic Intelligence Service officer.
 He has deployed for numerous public health emergencies, including Zika.